Listing AI use cases is an avoidance mechanism

 Use case lists grow faster than value

-The most damaging outcome is diluted focus.
-If everything is a potential use case, nothing is a priority.
+The most damaging outcome is not wasted effort.
+It is diluted focus.
+When everything is a potential use case, nothing is a priority.

 Idea-first thinking fragments the organisation